lsshawn/sshawn-svelte/src/posts/221027-1059-finding-community.md

   - community
 ---

-# Finding my community

-This is me thinking through [The Minimalist Entrepreneur's finding community](221026-1522-minimalist-entrepreneur.md) questions:
+This is me thinking through "The Minimalist Entrepreneur" questions:

 - If I talk, who listens?
 - Where and with whom do I already spend my time, online and offline?